SUPERCILEX/ftzz/testdata/cmds/errors.md

 $ ftzz generate -n "-1" dir
 ?
 2
-error: found argument '-1' which wasn't expected, or isn't valid in this context
+error: unexpected argument '-1' found

   note: to pass '-1' as a value, use '-- -1'